AGREEMENT RENEWING AN ALLIANCE

 Training and Education

-The Participants intend to work together to achieve the following training and education goals, as resources permit:
+The Participants intend to work together to achieve the following training and education goals, as the opportunity or resources permit:

 Outreach and Communication

-The Participants intend to work together to achieve the following outreach and communication goals, as resources permit:
+The Participants intend to work together to achieve the following outreach and communication goals, as the opportunity or resources permit:

 - To speak, exhibit, or appear at OSHA's or LCTI's conferences, local meetings, or other Commonwealth of Pennsylvania Department of Education events.

-An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
+An implementation team made up of representatives of each Participant will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the Participants.
 In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Allentown Area Office and any other appropriate offices.
+OSHA team members will include representatives of the Allentown Area Office.
 OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.

 This agreement will remain in effect for two years.
 Either signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of both signatories.